chuchunf/leetcode-scala-3/src/main/scala/bfs/bfs.md

 (Plain) Depth-first search, which explores the node branch as far as possible, may get lost in an infinite branch and never make it to the solution node.

-## Applications
+### Usages
-1. Find shortest path in tree or graph
+1. Find the shortest path in tree or graph
 2. Cycle detection in undirected graph
 3. Path finding